-This vegan hotdish turns the original recipe for a traditional Minnesota casserole into something more wholesome — but still freaking delicious.
+Vegan hotdish — AKA tater tot casserole —turns the original recipe for a traditional Minnesota casserole into something more wholesome, but still freaking delicious.

 Hotdish is a casserole that originated in Minnesota.
-It’s one of those recipes that seems like it shouldn’t work — in the same sense as other weird but good dishes like poutine (the Canadian concoction featuring cheese and gravy-smothered fries).
+It’s one of those recipes that seems like it shouldn’t work — kind of like weird but good dishes like poutine (the Canadian concoction featuring cheese and gravy-smothered fries).
 And yet, it does.

 Author Howard Mohr defined it succinctly: “A traditional main course, hotdish is cooked and served hot in a single baking dish and commonly appears at family reunions and church suppers.”

 Hotdish, also known as Tater Tot Casserole, got on my radar for the first time when I read how Senator Amy Klobuchar of Minnesota was looking for a way to connect with voters in the weeks leading up to the 2020 Iowa caucuses.
 To that end, she hosted hotdish house parties in Iowa.
 But it was still to no avail.

 What’s in the original hotdish recipe?

 What exactly goes into making the original hot dish casserole?
 There are three layers, the first of which consists of some sort of meat (usually ground beef; less often, chicken) and frozen vegetables.